leobro98/positive-news/README.md

 #### Analyser

 The class is created to obey separation of concerns principle.
 It is responsible for determining if a message is positive and thus contains all business logic required for such classification.
-The `Analyser` class works in the same thread devoted to a certain client as `NewsReceiver`.
+The `Analyser` class works in the same thread as `NewsReceiver` devoted to a certain client.
 When a message is regarded positive it is passed to the instance of the `Reporter` class.

 #### Reporter

 The object of this class is the same for all client threads and works in the thread where it was created - in the same thread as instance of the `NewsAnalyserServer` class.
 It collects messages from all client socket threads into a common collection.

 The `Reporter` also periodically prints reports regarding received news.
 When an instance of the class is created, the `Timer` instance is also created and the `ReporterTask` (internal class of the `Reporter`) is scheduled to run with a configured period.
 Its `run()` method works periodically in a separate timer thread.
-The method prints a news digest using the `ConsolePrinter` class and clears all accumulated news messages.
+The method prints a news digest using the `ConsolePrinter` class and then clears all accumulated news messages.

+The class is thread-safe and thus adding messages from different threads and deleting them during the reporting does not create race conditions.

 #### ConsolePrinter